 Next, click the button Add another metric and add the Log flushes/sec metric.
 Then double click (As Above) for the server selection, SQL Monitor will automatically display the new metric for the same server, instance and database as the previous Log flush waits/sec metric.

-It's worth noting that, if we change the server, instance or database selection in the first metric (listed in the Show: line in Figure 23), then it will also change for all subsequent metrics for which we selected As Above.
+It's worth noting that, if we change the server, instance or database selection in the first metric, then it will also change for all subsequent metrics for which we selected As Above.
 It makes it very easy to compare the same set of metrics for different databases.

 On the current graph, we can see that the y-axis now display no scale, since the scale for each of the two metrics is different.
 SQL Monitor simply scales them proportionally within the time frame within the selected time range.
 Remember that we can still hover over each graph to see absolute values for each metric, at a specific point in time.

 In any event, what we're interested in here is not so much absolute values as corresponding patterns in behavior between different metrics.
 A log flush occurs, writing log records from the log cache to the physical log file, every time a transaction commits and during